Table of Contents

 2. Keep questions simple and clear

-Your questions should be should be specific and concise.
+Your questions should be specific and concise.
 The longer and more complex a question is, the more likely participants are to misinterpret or disengage.

 3. Ensure answer choices are exclusive and exhaustive